 by Risa Green (Tales from the Mommy Track)

 Tales from the Mommy Track is a weekly column about the daily life of a part-time working mom.
 Risa Green is a critically acclaimed author who lives in Los Angeles.
 Her previous adult novels, Notes from the Underbelly and Tales from the Crib were made into a television series.
-Her latest novel, The Secret Society of the Pink Crystal Ball, is a Young Adult book that will be released in September, 2010.
+Her latest novel, The Secret Society of the Pink Crystal Ball, is a Young Adult book.